mumez/Historia/doc/Tutorial.md

 ### Step 2: Define an Apply Method in the Event Class

 The next step is to define how the event should be applied to the model.
-This is done by implementing the `applyTo:` method in the `HsBankAccountBalanceChanged` event class.
+This is done by implementing the `applyTo:` method in the `HtBankAccountBalanceChanged` event class.

 ```Smalltalk
 applyTo: target